-Mouse connector: Connect a mouse or other PS/2[®] device to this connector.
+Keyboard connector: Connect a PS/2[®] keyboard to this connector.

-Keyboard connector: Connect a PS/2 keyboard to this connector.
+Mouse connector: Connect a mouse or other PS/2 device to this connector.

 Serial connector: Connect a 9-pin serial device to this connector.

 Server power features

 When the server is connected to an ac power source but is not turned on, the operating system does not run, and all core logic except for the service processor is shut down; however, the server can respond to requests from the service processor (also called the baseboard management controller), such as a remote request to turn on the server.
 The power-on LED flashes to indicate that the server is connected to ac power but is not turned on.